laguiar/kryptonkoins/README.md

 Krypton Koins is a multi cryptocurrencies portfolio monitor.

+The idea is to have an app that you can use locally to monitor your tokens.

-It's just a POC project to be a playground for **Kotlin** and the new Spring 5 features.
+It's just a _pet project_ to be a playground for **Kotlin** and the new Spring 5 features.

 ## Setup
 - Spring Boot 2 with Webflux and functional routing